 Ticket prices are competitive and give a wide range of seating within the price structure.
-Season Ticket prices give good discounts when compared to matchday prices.
+Season Ticket prices give good discounts when compared to match day prices.
 This does not preclude the Club from making special offers during the season i.e. kids for a quid or similar.

 Season Ticket rates also include concessions for the above range of supporters.
 The Club has special concessions for our and any visiting disabled supporters and has a specialist facility stand specifically for the use of disabled supporters and their helpers.

 We extend these concessionary prices to those visiting supporters housed in the Hamil Road Visitors Stand.
 The Club has special concessions for any visiting disabled supporters and has a specialist facility stand specifically for the use of disabled supporters and their helpers.
 The Club do have a strict criteria for entry to this area.
-Bookings are available via our Disabled Liaison Officer (01782 655804).
+Bookings are available via our Disabled Liaison Officer (01782 655821).